Mastering Korean: How Many Classes Will You Need In A Week?

 On picking up the Korean language, it is best to ask yourself: how quickly do you wish to master the language?
 Your personal deadline will determine the number of classes and hours to clock through Korean classes in Singapore.

 If you’re studying Korean as a part-time student, your best bet is to start with everyday classes that last at least an hour.
 If you commit to learning Korean full-time, everyday classes of at least four hours are more appropriate.
-Whether you wish to learn offline or online, in a group or individual setting, have a look at our Korean classes to find the right one for your individual needs!
+Whether you wish to be learning Korean online or offline, in a group or individual setting, have a look at our Korean classes in Singapore to find the right one for your individual needs!